Rs 1 Lakh Reward

 Indian NGOs registered under relevant Society Act, non-profit-making recognized Indian Private R&D Institutions/ Organizations.

-Any other entities that are not covered under the above categories.
+Any other entities that are not covered under the above categories, including individuals.

 A reward of Rs.
 1 lakh for developing detailed Proof-of-Concept (PoC) proposals.